-Seeking Help from an EMDR Therapist
+Seeking Help from an EMDR and Performance Anxiety Therapist

-The aim of EMDR therapy is to heal unhealthy beliefs and self-perception that doesn’t support your performing endeavors.
+The aim of EMDR therapy is to heal unhealthy beliefs and self-perception that don’t support your performing endeavors.
 Through such healing and transformation, you can enjoy your performing life to the fullest.
 Fears and insecurities can be faced and transformed in passion and inspiration for performing.